The \'etale local structure of algebraic stacks: Reductive group schemes and fundamental stacks

 If $S$ is affine and $G \to S$ is embeddable and geometrically reductive, then any quotient stack $\cX = [\spec A / G]$ has the resolution property.
 Indeed, if $G$ is a closed subgroup of $\GL(\cE)$ for some vector bundle $\cE$ of rank $n$ on $S$, then the $(\GL(\cE), \GL_{n,S})$-bitorsor $\Isom_{\oh_S}(\cE, \oh_S^n)$ induces an isomorphism $B_SGL(\cE) \cong B_S\GL_{n}$, and the composition $\cX=[\spec A/G] \to B_SG \to B_S \GL(\cE) \cong B_S\GL_{n}$ is affine, that is $\cX \cong [\spec B/\GL_{n,S}]$.
 By \cite[Thm.~1.1]{gross-resolution}, $\cX$ has the resolution property. \end{remark}

 \begin{remark}[Affineness] In contrast to~\cite{alper-good}, we have only defined linear reductivity for affine group schemes $G\to S$.
-We will however prove that if $G \to S$ is a separated, flat group scheme of finite presentation with (affine) linearly reductive fibers, then $G \to S$ is necessarily quasi-affine.
-If in addition $BG\to S$ is cohomologically affine, then $G\to S$ is affine (\Cref{T:char-of-lin-reductive-groups}). \end{remark}
+We will however prove that if $G \to S$ is a separated, flat group scheme of finite presentation with affine fibers such that $BG\to S$ is cohomologically affine, then $G\to S$ is affine (\Cref{C:lin-red-groups}\itemref{C:lin-red:sep+af=>affine}). \end{remark}